 My flight home from Minneapolis Sunday night was supposed to leave at 9:35 but departed 15 minutes early to avoid thunderstorms.
 All well and good.
 Full flight, so I assumed everyone was on board.
 But in the air—20,000 feet?
 25,000 feet?—we saw the thunderstorms off to the right, which I assumed was north, since we were heading west, but may have been west and we were heading south to avoid them.
 Either way, it was quite the show.
 We didn't hear much thunder over the drone of the airplane but we saw the flashes of lightning every few seconds and saw the actual bolts of lightning zinging down.

 I was already semi-paranoid about the flight, too.
 In the Humphrey terminal bar—you know the one: there's only one—I struck up a conversation with a Brit, Matt Chapman, on his way to LA to making a living, or to improve his chances of making a living, as a freelance movie writer.
 He writes regular features for DVDreview.com.uk.
 We had a good time talking celebrity interviews (he's done many, me a handful), blasting “Green Lantern,” and talking up DVD commentaries.
 I asked him for his favorite DVD commentary but his answer has already slipped my mind.
 Apologies.
 (Matt, if you read this, please add it below.)
 Mine is still Craig Wright's commentary from the episodes he wrote for “Six Feet Under.”

-In the end, of course, we passed by the thunderstorm not only safe but with hardly a bump, and life, in all its pettiness, picked up anew.
+In the end, of course, we passed by the thunderstorm with hardly a bump, and life, in all its pettiness, picked up anew.

-The lightning-bolt-striking-Air-Force-One scene from “Superman: The Movie” that I kept flashing to during those 10 long minutes of our thunderstorm lightshow.
+The lightning-bolt-striking-Air-Force-One scene from “Superman: The Movie” that I kept flashing to during those 10 long minutes.